TareKhalifa/Cooperative-Scheduler/README.md

 ##### 5. void rerunMe(queueStruct *q, taskStruct t):
 This function is the one that a task uses to insert itself into the ready or the delayed queues.
 To insert itself into the queue, the function calls swapTasks function to take its right place in the queue based on its priority.
 The task chooses which queue it will be inserted in by sending a pointer to that queue when calling the function and a pointer to the task itself.
 ##### 6. taskStruct *dequeue(queueStruct *q):
+This function is used to dequeue ready tasks from the queue to be executed or to removed tasks from the delayed queue after their sleeping time is up.
+The function swaps the task at the head of the queue with adjacent tasks until it is the last item in the queue and then returns the task to either be executed or added to the ready queue.
 ##### 7. void func(void):
 This is a test function used as a dummy task to test the schedule.